Board Action Bulletin

 The NCUA will return to its former practice of conducting three-year rolling reviews of its regulations and will post progress reports on its reform efforts on NCUA.gov every six months, following recommendations made by the agency’s Regulatory Reform Task Force (opens new window).

 The final report (opens new window), which serves as the agency’s blueprint for future regulatory reform, makes detailed recommendations and is available on the NCUA.gov website and will be posted in the Federal Register.
 A report summary (opens new window) is also posted on the agency’s website.

-The task force issued its first report (opens new window) in August 2017, which made detailed recommendations for amending or repealing regulations that were outdated, ineffective, or excessively burdensome.
+The task force issued its first report (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) in August 2017, which made detailed recommendations for amending or repealing regulations that were outdated, ineffective, or excessively burdensome.
 Since that report was issued, the agency has completed 10 of its recommendations and either proposed rules or begun action on five others.

 The NCUA established the task force in 2017 to oversee the implementation of the agency’s regulatory reform agenda.
 That agenda was consistent with the purpose of Executive Order 13777, which was aimed at alleviating unnecessary regulatory burdens.
 While the NCUA, as an independent agency, was not required to comply with that order, the agency complied with its spirit.

 The NCUA is seeking comments on the use of emerging financial technologies, such as blockchain and cryptocurrencies, and NCUA’s role in safeguarding the credit union system.